wx83/SubjectiveTest/index.md

 </div>

-### Best 4-beat continuation samples {#best-4-beat-continuation}
+### Best program-genre-informed generation samples

-> __Settings__: All instrument and note events in the first 4 beats are provided to the model.
-The model then generates subsequent note events that continue the input music.
+> __Settings__: In this context, there exist five distinctive data event types: 'start-of-song,' 'start-of-program,' 'start-of-tags,' 'start-of-notes,' and 'end-of-song.'
+The 'start-of-program' event serves as an indicator for the initiation of a program list, while the 'start-of-tags' event marks the commencement of a tag list.
+Meanwhile, the 'start-of-notes' event signifies the outset of a sequence of music notes.

 <div class="table-wrapper" markdown="block">